Implicit regularization in rLRA#

 (8)#\[ \argmin{\forall i\leq n,\; X_i\in\mathbb{R}^{m_i\times r}}f(\{X_i\}_{i\leq n}) + \sum_{i=1}^{n} \mu_{i} \sum_{q=1}^{r} g_i(X_i[:,q]), \]

-where \(f\) is a continuous map from the Cartesian product \(\times_{i=1}^{n} \mathbb{R}^{m_i\times r} \cap \text{dom}(g_i)\) to \(\mathbb{R}_+\), \(\{\mu_i\}_{i\leq n}\) is a set of positive regularization hyperparameters, and \(\{g_i\}_{i\leq n}\) is a set of lower semi-continuous regularization maps from \(\mathbb{R}^{m_i}\) to \(\mathbb{R}_+\).
+where \(f\) is a continuous map from the Cartesian product \(\times_{i=1}^{n} \mathbb{R}^{m_i\times r} \cap \text{dom}(g_i)\) to \(\mathbb{R}_+\), \(\{\mu_i\}_{i\leq n}\) is a set of positive regularization hyperparameters, and \(\{g_i\}_{i\leq n}\) is a set of lower semicontinous regularization maps from \(\mathbb{R}^{m_i}\) to \(\mathbb{R}_+\).
 We assume that the total cost is coercive, ensuring the existence of a minimizer.
 Furthermore, we assume the following assumptions hold:

-• A1: The function \(f\) is invariant to column-wise scaling of the parameter matrices.
+• A1: The function \(f\) is invariant to columnwise scaling of the parameter matrices.
 For any sequence of positive diagonal matrices \(\{\Lambda_i\}_{i\leq n}\),

 \[ f(\{X_i\Lambda_i\}_{i\leq n}) = f(\{X_i\}_{i\leq n})\;\;\text{if}\; \prod_{i=1}^{n}\Lambda_i = I_r, \; \Lambda_i>0. \]